 In November 2018, the FASB issued ASU No. 2018-18, Collaborative Arrangements (Topic 808) - Clarifying the Interaction between Topic 808 and Topic 606, which seeks to clarify that certain transaction between collaborative arrangement participants should be accounted for as revenue and apply all relevant guidance under Topic 606 to these revenues.
 In additional this ASU provides more comparability in the presentation of revenue for certain transaction between collaborative arrangement participants.
-ASU No. 2018-18 is effective for annual periods beginning after December 15, 2020 The University is currently evaluating the standard to determine the impact it will have on its consolidated financial statements.
+ASU No. 2018-18 is effective for annual periods beginning after December 15, 2020.
+The University does not believe it will have a material impact on the financial statements